 But what is important is not only Acceptance towards the situation, but also towards you.
 No one is perfect and we all have our little flaws.
 Value yourself and your abilities and try to trace the causes of any flaws.
-This will help you to accept them and maybe even work on them if necessary.
+This will help you to accept and maybe even work on it, if necessary.

 A healthy optimism never hurt anyone, quite the opposite.
 Being able to see something good in the bad is a quality that helps you keep stress at bay.
 So don't focus on the negative things and get lost in pessimism.
 Interrupt negative thought patterns by becoming aware of what you can currently be grateful for.

 One thing is for sure: there is almost always something positive hidden in a negative situation.
 You just can't close your eyes to it.
 Keeping a gratitude journal can help you focus on the good.

 Problems need solutions, that's the only way to get rid of them.
 Formulate your goals clearly and without much ado.
 Very important: Stay realistic!
 A utopian Setting Goals only causes more stress and negative feelings when you realize you've bitten off more than you can chew.